 Exempt from these weight display requirements are traditional small and large loaves that weigh 400 g or 800 g, or other multiples of 400 g - for example, 1,200 g.

 Loaves of bread in securely closed wrapping are required to be clearly marked with the net weight.Back to top

 The three rules

-To comply with average weight requirements the following three rules must be met:
+To comply with average weight requirements each of the following three rules must be met:

 - rule 1: the average weight of a baked batch of a type of bread must not be less than the Qn

-- rule 2: approximately no more than one in 40 loaves of the baked batch may have a negative error greater than the tolerable negative error (TNE); in other words, weigh less than Qn minus TNE
+- rule 2: approximately no more than one in 40 loaves of the baked batch may have a negative error greater than the tolerable negative error (TNE) - that is, weigh less than Qn minus TNE

 - rule 3: none of the loaves in the baked batch may have a negative error greater than twice the TNE - that is, weigh less than Qn minus 2TNE

 It is an offence to fail to comply with the three rules.